 Weekend Brunch Casserole

-I received this Weekend Brunch Casserole recipe a long time ago at a 4-H cooking meeting when my girls were young.
-Lined with a crescent roll crust and topped with ham or pork sausage, eggs, and mozzarella cheese.
+Weekend Brunch Casserole is lined with a crescent roll crust and topped with pork sausage, eggs, and mozzarella cheese.
 Simple and delicious.
 I have been serving this recipe to our family for years.
 It is wonderful and certainly a family favorite.

 5 from 2 votes